bromontana/Light-Field/README.md

  + Images can be analyzed to look for the checkerboard for calibration
  + Depth maps can be built
- + Libraries have been started to make file transfer and remote imaging more accessable
+ + Libraries have been started to make file transfer and remote imaging more accessible

-If anything looks aweful and out of place please leave an issue. <3
+If anything looks awful and out of place please leave an issue. <3

 ## Goals

-This is starting at the time when I have aleady made progress up to the 4th bullet noted above.
+This is starting at the time when I have already made progress up to the 4th bullet noted above.

  + Make python libraries that enable easy image capture and transfer